 This is a really vital step.
-An advertisement indicating your name change must be published in at least two local newspapers indicating the fact that you changed the name and other details like old name, new name and since when this name change applies.
+An advertisement indicating your name change must be published in a local newspaper indicating the fact that you changed the name and other details like old name, new name and since when this name change applies.

 Once the ad appears, you must keep an original copy of the advertisement.
 Having more than one copy cannot hurt, so we recommend that you keep at least 10 samples (the whole newspaper) of your ad.

 This is generally considered as the concluding step in the name change procedure in our country.
 This step involves publishing the name change in your State Gazette after paying the requisite fee.
 Submit the application with documents like the Proforma, the newspaper with the ad highlighted, affidavit prepared initially and the attested passport size photos.